robreris/video_as_code/README.md

 To test out different voices, there are samples located [here](https://rhasspy.github.io/piper-samples/)

 The associated .onnx and .onnx.json files associated with the voice you want to use can then be downloaded from [here](https://github.com/rhasspy/piper/blob/master/VOICES.md).
+By default, the script will look for these files in the **voices** folder.

-You can specify alternate preferred download locations and voices in the script:
+However, you can specify alternate preferred download locations and voice model files in the script:

 ```python
 ...